SeanPlusPlus/WebDevTemplates/hello-world/hello-angular/CHALLENGES.md

-_For each challenge listed below, create a directory named challenge# (replacing the "#" symbol with the challenge number), add your files to this directory, and then when you are ready, commit the files push to your public GitHub repo.
+_For each challenge listed below, create a directory named challenge# (replacing the "#" symbol with the challenge number), add your files to this directory, and then when you are ready, commit the files and push them to your public GitHub repo.
 For example, your solution to the first challenge should be in a directory named ```challenge1/``` inside of this current directory._

 1. Add a footer and display the current date and time.